CUCyber/hackpack/authentication/kerberos.md

 # configure PAM with the following config.

-# modify applications as necessary to use Kerberos; see the specific application for documentation
+# modify applications as necessary to use Kerberos
+# see the specific application for documentation

 # finally configure smb shares and keytabs if desired using the following
 ```